apideck-libraries/portman/README.md

 ### Environment variables as Postman variables

-Portman uses `dotenv` to not only access variables for functionality, but you can easily add environment variables that you'd like declared within your Postman environment.
+Portman uses `dotenv` to not only access variables for functionality, but you can also add environment variables that you'd like declared within your Postman environment.
 Simply prefix any variable name with `PORTMAN_`, and it will be available for use in your Postman collection as the camel-cased equivalent.
 For example:

 ```